Skip to content

 Applying for an Australian Visa is fairly straightforward, you can apply for many Visas online, but for most long-term visa options biometrics are required.

-Choosing the right Visa for New Zealand
+Choosing the Right Visa for New Zealand

 Did you know, British citizens don’t need a visa to holiday in for up to 6 months New Zealand?
 But for those looking to move to New Zealand from the UK permanently, there is a range of options available.
 Many of these options hinge on skill shortages for certain occupations, and if you meet the criteria you could find your application streamlined.